Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Experimental setup and analysis procedure

-Fig.~\ref{fig:RooFits_lineshape-1} shows two-dimensional $\gamma\Lambda$ versus $\pi^0\Sigma^0$ invariant mass distributions.
-The $\gamma\Lambda$ invariant mass is split into three regions labeled (A), (B) and (C), where the $K^+\Lambda(1405)$ signal is in the central region, (B).
-The projections of the $\pi^0\Sigma^0$ invariant mass for the three regions are shown in Fig.~\ref{fig:RooFits_lineshape-2}, with an additional projection of the $\gamma\Lambda$ invariant mass shown with the three regions marked.
-The simulated background distributions were fitted only to regions (A) and (C), where no signal was expected.
-RooFit~\cite{bib:roofit} was used to perform the fit, where the amplitudes of simulated mass distributions were adjusted to best describe the measured data.
-The fit describes the data well in the background regions (A) and (C).
-In general the $K^+\pi^-p\pi^0$ final state dominates most of the background, which originates from the decays of $K^+\Sigma^+\pi^-$, $K^+\Lambda^0\pi^0$ and $K^+\Sigma(1385)$ final states.
-The additional $\gamma$ needed for the background to pass the kinematic fit can be produced either by \textit{split-off} clusters, where one photon deposits energy in two regions in the calorimeter, or alternatively, low energy background particles in the detector.
+The $\gamma\Lambda$ invariant mass is split into three regions labeled (A), (B) and (C) in Fig.~\ref{fig:RooFits_lineshape-1} , where the $K^+\Lambda(1405)$ signal is in the central region, (B).
+The projections of the $\pi^0\Sigma^0$ invariant mass for these regions are shown in Fig.~\ref{fig:RooFits_lineshape-2}, with an additional projection of the $\gamma\Lambda$ invariant mass over all three regions.
+The simulated background distributions were fitted to regions (A) and (C) where no signal was expected.
+The dominant background proved to be $K^+\pi^-p\pi^0$ from the decays of $K^+\Sigma^+\pi^-$, $K^+\Lambda\pi^0$ and $K^+\Sigma^0(1385)$ final states.
 The fitted background yield from regions (A) and (C) was used to determine the background contribution in region (B) under the signal and subsequently subtracted from the data.
 The remaining events were normalized according to the beam flux, detection efficiency, target area density and solid angle.

-Differential cross sections were determined from the $\gamma p \rightarrow K^+ \pi^0 \Sigma^0$ yield, both with respect to the $\Sigma^0\pi^0$ line shape and photon beam energy.
-The differential cross section with respect to the line shape includes $K^+\Lambda(1405)$, $K^+\Lambda(1520)$ and free $K^+\Sigma^0\pi^0$ final states.
-The $\Lambda(1405)$ line shape and a Breit-Wigner to describe the $\Lambda(1520)$ invariant mass were used to separate the channels and determine the differential cross section with respect to beam energy for the two final states separately.
-Example projections of this two-dimensional fit are shown in Fig.~\ref{fig:RooFits}.
+The differential cross section with respect to the line shape includes $K^+\Lambda(1405)$, $K^+\Lambda(1520)$ and uncorrelated $K^+\Sigma^0\pi^0$ final states.
+To determine the differential cross section with respect to $E_\gamma$, the contributions of these three channels were separated.
+This was achieved using two-dimensional fits to the $\pi^0\Sigma^0$ and $\gamma \Lambda$ invariant mass distributions.